zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/codec/_index.md

 ---
-title: "Run x265 (H.265 codec) on Arm servers"
+title: Run x265 (H.265 codec) on Arm servers

-description: >
-    Learn how to build and run x265 on Arm servers.
+description: Learn how to build and run x265 on Arm servers.

 minutes_to_complete: 10

-who_is_this_for: >
-    A guide for software developers to build and run x265 codec on Arm servers and measure performance
+who_is_this_for: A guide for software developers to build and run x265 codec on Arm servers and measure performance.

 learning_objectives:
     - Build x265 codec on Arm server